Biology Major, B.S.

 2

-*In order to be licensed to teach science, students must complete the Broad Field Science Major.
+*In order to be licensed to teach science, students must complete the Science Education Major.
 This major requires students to acquire depth in a science discipline via completion of a 2nd major or minor, such as the Biology Major-Secondary Education Emphasis or the Biology Teaching Minor.
 This will improve marketability.
 Finally, students will also need to complete Middle-Secondary Education emphasis through School of Education to acquire necessary professional education training.

 For licensure in WI: Students must earn a minimum GPA of 2.75 in the major in order to student teach and be licensed.
 If you earn a minimum GPA of 3.0 in your major then you will not have to take the Praxis II content exam.